Media: Video Production Internship

 - Must be at least 18 years old by internship start date

-- Eagerness to learn, both in a group teaching setting and through receiving specific feedback
+- Eagerness to learn, both in a group teaching setting and through specific feedback

 - Basic knowledge of editing in Adobe Premiere Pro

-- Adept at creative problem-solving, works well in a team, willing to be flexible, and able to manage projects and meet deadlines
+- Adept at creative problem-solving, acting as a team player, willingness to be flexible, and ability to manage projects and meet deadlines